 Can I export this data?

 Unfortunately, the data cannot be exported directly from the report on this webpage.
-Please see the metadata icon for a link to the original data.
 Power BI users can request access through the Power BI Service – data can be exported from the report when viewed via the Power BI Service.
+You can download data directly from the data providers.